rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 class NFA(NFA):
     def get_all_rules_with_dot_after_key(self, key):
         states = []
-        for k in self.g:
+        for k in self.grammar:
-            for rule in self.g[k]:
+            for rule in self.grammar[k]:
                 l_rule = len(rule)
                 for i,t in enumerate(rule):
                     if i >= l_rule: continue